 - The Director will decide the appropriate length of banning.

-- The Director will provide a written determination letter specifying the reasons for the banning and the appeal process and a copy of the Warsaw Public Library Safety Policy to the patron who committed the Major Violation of the Rules of Conduct or to the repeat offender who it is deemed it is appropriate to ban, within one business day.
+- The Director will provide a written determination letter specifying the reasons for the banning and the appeal process and a copy of the Warsaw Public Library Safety Policy to the patron who committed the Major Violation of the Code of Conduct or to the repeat offender who it is deemed it is appropriate to ban, within one business day.

 - The Director may review or reconsider the decision or the banning length upon written request by the patron and issue any changes in writing to the patron.